Vn0m/Vn0m/README.md

 - 📫 How to reach me **vnom. on discord**

-- ⚡ I’m looking to collaborate **on future projects realted to Web development and AI/ML**
+- ⚡ I’m looking to collaborate **on future projects related to Web development and AI/ML**
 ###

 <div align="center">